Atlantic City Defense Lawyer for Drug Possession Charges

 - Was the substance tested and identified?

-If you have been arrested for possession of drugs of any type in New Jersey, you face serious criminal penalties.
-Don’t delay in contacting one of our skilled criminal defense attorneys who can fight to protect your rights and freedom.
-To schedule a free and confidential criminal defense consultation call the Law firm of John J. Zarych at 800-508-9786 or contact us online.
+If you have been arrested for possession of drugs of any type, don’t delay in contacting our skilled Atlantic City drug possession defense attorneys to protect your rights and freedom.
+For a free case review, call the Law Firm of John J. Zarych at (609) 616-4934.
 We are available seven days a week, including holidays.